 Fitting The Latch Bar

-- Start the hole with a pozi drive screw then reposition the bar and fix in place with the slotted screw provided.
-Please note the screw should not be fully tightened, back the screw off enough to allow free movement but not too much as to make it a sloppy fit.
+- Start the hole with a pozi drive screw, then reposition the bar and fix in place with the slotted screw provided.
+Please note the screw should not be fully tightened - back the screw off enough to allow free movement, but not too much as to make it a sloppy fit

-Fitting the staple
+Fitting the Staple

-To be totally traditional the staple would be hammered through then the spikes showing the other side would be bent over.
+With the lever and latch bar now firmly in place, it is now time to fit the staple.
+Traditionally, the staple would be hammered through and the spikes showing the other side would be bent over.
 If you are going through a ledge or brace this will not be a problem because of the thickness of the combined material.
-Some people don’t like this option that is why we offer an alternative with the screw on staple.
+Some people, however, don’t like this option which is why we offer an alternative with the screw on staple.

-- Using a small drill 4-5mm in diameter drill two pilot holes this will help with knocking the staple into hard material such as oak and also prevent the timber from splitting.
+- Using a small drill 4-5mm in diameter drill two pilot holes - this will help with knocking the staple into hard material such as oak and also prevent the timber from splitting.

 - Carefully knock the keeper into the frame.
 It is important to note that there is a degree of license at this point, you can tap the keeper up, down, left and right until you have got it in exactly the right position.